What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 These are ideal for use cases like:

-• Contract summarization
+• Contract review and summarization

 • Research assistance

-• Image/document understanding
+• Image or document understanding

 Free vs Paid Tiers